|

 I will likely get NOTHING else done today.
 Except maybe laundry.
 Because well…sick kid.

-| You might also be interested in: How To Work From Home
+| You might also be interested in: 10 Things to Do When You Can’t Focus While Working at Home

 Guess what?
 When I am done with this post, I will immediately feel accomplished.
 It motivates me to stay on track and get more done.
 And if I don’t get any more done, well, at least the number one thing is done.